Fall into Better Business Habits

 The next four months will probably pass quickly, especially given the many holidays in the mix.
 Start thinking now about any type of promotion you want to have to get those holiday sales in—with so many holiday sales and specials happening, you'll want to start thinking ahead so you can stand out from the competition.

-Don't forget about Small Business Saturday, which is Saturday November 25.
+Don't forget about Small Business Saturday, which is the Saturday immediately following Thanksgiving.
 With Black Friday deals starting earlier and growing in scale each year, you'll want to think hard about a way to stand out from the big chains and get some sales for your business.
 If you're in a small town, you could also plan an open house with a gift certificate deal, as we mentioned in trends for small town small business success in this article.

 Focus on New Goals